ElPercha/PLsi/hard/v0/housing/readme.md

 	As helper, the board model was created and it is included in the root directory.
 	Also, the full assembly is combined in the "Assembly" file, for visualization purposes only.

+The housing is composed by 2 main and 1 optional parts:

+	1 - housing base
+	2 - housing cover
+	3 - housing din rail (optional for DIN rail mounting)

-In the folder "cura-slicer" 3 files are included for each model:
+For each part, 3 files are included in the "cura-slicer" folder:

 	*.stl: It is a direct export from Microsoft 3D Builder *.3mf: It is the Cura project (unfortunatelly it uses the same extension as Microsoft 3D Builder) *.gcode: It is the file to be imported in your 3D Printer

 Ultimaker Cura Version: 4.8.0 was the Slicer used to create these files.
 	<https://ultimaker.com/software/ultimaker-cura>